 Solving for low humidity levels

-If you’re suffering from low humidity levels, it means the air in your home is too dry.
+If you’re suffering from low humidity in house and office space, it means the air is too dry.
 Fortunately, adding more water to the air is easy.
-The simplest thing you can do is make the most of evaporation by leaving wet clothes or towels to dry in overly dry rooms.
+The simplest thing you can do is make the most of evaporation by hang-drying wet clothes or towels in overly dry rooms.
 Even a container of water near the radiator or heating system can do the trick.

 If your situation is more serious than a smattering of water sources can handle, you can invest in a humidifier and place it in a room of your choosing.
 These systems use a wick to capture water before the accompanying fan blows the moisture through the home.
-This system will increase the humidity in a given area more quickly than a set of wet towels, as long as you remember to refill the tank every 24 hours.
+This system will increase the humidity in a given area more quickly than a set of wet towels, as long as you remember to refill the tank as needed.

 Finally, if you’re looking for a solution for the whole house, consider adding a total house humidifier to your furnace.
 With this addition, water vapor will be distributed throughout the house through your furnace’s duct system, just as heat is in the winter.
 This, of course, represents a more expensive option — particularly if you choose to have it professionally installed — but it will provide your home with total coverage.